renovatebot/renovate/docs/usage/examples/opentelemetry.md

 #### Calls metric

-At first there are the `traces_span_metrics_calls_total` metrics which display how often specific trace spans have been observed.
+At first there are the `traces_span_metrics_calls_total` metrics.
+These metrics show how often _specific_ trace spans have been observed.

 For example: